 Here's what it means to reverse sear: you start by cooking meat at a very low temperature, in this case at 250°F in the oven, until it's not quite done.
-Then you get a cast-iron pan blazing hot and spend 3 to 4 minutes just searing the shit out of the chops, quickly developing a coveted crust and brining the interior up to temperature in the process.
+Then you get a cast-iron pan blazing hot and spend 3 to 4 minutes just searing the bejeezus out of the chops, quickly developing a coveted crust and bringing the interior up to temperature in the process.

 It's a good, tender cut, once reserved for the wealthy, and is where the expression "high on the hog" came from.
 The loin gets cut into chops if we're having chops.
 Rib chops come from behind the shoulder and can be pretty varied depending on whether they're cut from closer to the shoulder or the tuchus.
 (Technical term.)

 For the dry-brined pork chops

-- 6 bone-in pork rib chops cut 1 1/2 inches thick (see note)
+- 6 bone-in pork rib chops cut 1 ½ inches thick (see note)

 - 2 teaspoons fine sea salt